graphql-nexus/nexus-prisma/README.md

         └── package.json
       ```

+2. If you have not already, install [`ts-node`](https://github.com/TypeStrong/ts-node) which `nexus-prisma` will use to read your configuration module.

-2. Import the settings singleton and make your desired changes.
+3. Import the settings singleton and make your desired changes.
 Example:

    ```ts
    import { settings } from 'nexus-prisma/generator'